primefaces/primefaces/docs/7_1/core/beanvalidationtransformation.md

 ```xhtml
 <p:inputText value="#{bean.firstname}" />
 ```
-Final output has html maxlength attribute generated from the @Max annotation, also the component instance has required enabled.
+Final output has HTML maxlength attribute generated from the @Max annotation, also the component instance has required enabled.

 ```xhtml